huggingface/blog/argilla-chatbot.md

 * create a vector database to store and retrieve the documentation and
 * deploy the final Chatbot to a Hugging Face Space allowing users to interact with it, storing the interactions in Argilla for continuous evaluation and improvement.

-Click the next image to go to the app.
+Click [here](https://huggingface.co/spaces/plaguss/argilla-sdk-chatbot-space) to go to the app.

 <a href="https://huggingface.co/spaces/plaguss/argilla-sdk-chatbot-space" rel="some text">![argilla-sdk-chatbot](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/argilla-chatbot/chatbot.png)</a>